 (b) in such a manner as to enable a purchaser of a tobacco product to easily take a copy of the approved guide without the assistance of the holder of the retailer’s licence or the employee or agent of the holder of a retailer’s licence.

-[Regulation 52 inserted in Gazette 28 Feb 2007 p.
+[Regulation 52 inserted: Gazette 28 Feb 2007 p.
 668.]

 53. Retailers making approved guides available to purchasers of tobacco products